aiven/aiven-docs/docs/products/flink/howto/manage-credentials-jars.md

 the JAR allows you to switch between different Apache Kafka services (For example, from a development environment to a production environment).

-### Example 2: Integration with Avien for PostgreSQL
+### Example 2: Integration with Aiven for PostgreSQL

 To connect to Aiven for PostgreSQL service, the credentials JSON structure is as follows: